fabianegli/singlecell_proteomics/README.md

 While it has been tested with Podman, it may also work with Docker.
 To run it with Docker simply change the `podman` with `docker`.

 ### Non-interactive

 For a non-interactive reproduction one can use the following command:

 ```
 podman run -it -v "${PWD}":"/tscp/" tscp \
   bash -c \
     "sed -i 's/conda-env-tissue-py/python/' /tscp/TSP_cell_cycle_analysis.ipynb; \
+      python prepare_data.py; \
       python -m nbconvert \
       --execute \
       --to notebook /tscp/TSP_cell_cycle_analysis.ipynb \
       --output=/tscp/TSP_cell_cycle_analysis-reproduced.ipynb"
 ```

+The sed command above is necessary, because the jupyter notebook contains information about the Python environment used by the authors and this is not available.

 ## The budled data in `data.tar.gz`